-Subject lines like “Here’s a Quick Way to start your product selling” or “The PERFECT traffic platform?” creates a temptation in the recipient’s mind and make them read the email.
+Subject lines like “Here’s a Quick Way to start selling your product” or “The PERFECT traffic platform?” creates a temptation in the recipient’s mind and make them open the email.

 Deceptive email subject line like adding “FWD:” or “RE:” at the beginning of the subject line forces the sender to mark SPAM even if he reads the content.

 iv.
 Email Seed List